 Weeks went by.
-Leo’s name got in the paper in June for making honorable mention for all area in the 6A class of schools.
+Leo’s name got in the paper in June for making honorable mention for all area in the 6A class of schools, demonstrating that coaches from other big schools thought highly of him.
 But still no plans for what he was going to do after high school.

 Finally, at the end of July, Wayne and his wife decided to enroll Leo at the same junior college they had checked out earlier.
 It was more than 2 hours’ drive away.
 He was not getting scholarship money.
 He was an invited “walk-on” but Leo was unlikely to see much, if any, playing time.
 They could not even come close to affording it if not for a Pell Grant.
 But Leo was going to give it a go.
 In Wayne’s words (post 1619):

 We have enrolled my boy in a jr college a couple of hours from where we live.
 He tried out for the team a while back and they only offered him to walk on.
 So he is going to try and walk on.

 He will be getting a pell grant but we will be renting him a place to stay as well as all of the other expenses of college.

 If any of you know of any other way to help pay for college I would appreciate your advice.
 Getting a school loan is out of the question.
 My wife is trying to pay hers and I only paid mine off a couple years ago.
 I will not put that burden on my family.

 Some forum members didn’t think this was likely to result in much of a baseball future for Leo.
 For example, mudvnine wrote (post 1623):

 I don’t want to burst any bubbles here, but unless your grandson is going to be starter on the team, or at least can be assured of some decent playing time….college baseball is a much greater toll on the student than I think most realize.